 - Total the variances and divide by the number of shipments: (5+3+5-1-2) / 5 = 10 / 5 = 2

-- Standard replenishment time is 8 days (6 +2)
+- Standard replenishment time is eight days (6 +2)

 2. Determine Daily Consumption

-The purpose of this second step is to determine the daily consumption of the product in question.
-This will determine the quantity that must be retained in inventory to cover the 8 days from step 1.
-For example, let’s assume a company had the following data (below) on four straight weeks of sales in August.
-Now, if your company was concentrating on B2C (business to consumer) sales, you could be open 7 days a week, which in turn would mean you had 30 “buying” days.
-Or, you could be focused on B2B (business to business) sales and be open Monday to Friday – hence 5 buying days for the week.
-In our example, we’ll use the 5 buying days a week.
-Over 4 weeks, that would give us 20 buying days for the month.
+Now, if your company concentrated on B2C (business to consumer) sales, you could be open seven days a week, meaning you had 30 "buying" days.
+Or, you could be focused on B2B (business to business) sales and be open Monday to Friday – hence, five buying days for the week.
+In our example, we'll use the five buying days a week.
+Over four weeks that would give us 20 buying days for the month.
 Here are the volumes sold during the four weeks.

 - Total consumption during month: 500 + 600 + 700 +750 = 2550 units